ck546/academic-sitefinal/content/project/data-ethics/index.md

 **Collaborator:** [Ngai Keung Chan](https://ngaikeungchan.com/)

 **Publications:**
+* Kwok, C., & Chan, N. K. (Accepted).
+"Towards a political theory of data justice: A public good perspective". *Journal of Information, Communication and Ethics in Society*.

 * Chan, N. K., & Kwok, C. [Equal authorship].
-(Forthcoming). ["Guerilla capitalism and the platform economy: Governing Uber in China, Taiwan, and Hong Kong"](https://doi.org/10.1080/1369118X.2021.1909096). *Information, Communication & Society*.
+(2021). ["Guerilla capitalism and the platform economy: Governing Uber in China, Taiwan, and Hong Kong"](https://doi.org/10.1080/1369118X.2021.1909096). *Information, Communication & Society*.

 **Work in Progress:**
-* Kwok, C., & Chan, N. K. "Towards a political theory of data justice: A public good perspective".

 * Kwok, C., & Chan, N. K. "The politics of platform power in surveillance capitalism: A comparative case study of ride-hailing platforms in China and the United States".

 * Kwok, C., & Chan, N. K. "Datafication and implicated networks of demobilization: Social movement demobilization in datafied societies".